 Boeing Company And The Vietnam War Effort and Profits

 One of Boeing’s planes for the Vietnam war was the B-52 bomber.
 This long-range heavy bomber is famous for the constant bombing raids it delivered on North Vietnam.

-So many bombs were dropped on North Vietnam that there are still teams trying to clean up and clear up the massive number of bombs dropped on Vietnam.
+So many bombs were dropped on North Vietnam that teams are still trying to clean up and clear up the massive number of bombs dropped on Vietnam.
 Between 1965 and 1975, the United States and its allies dropped over 7.5 million tons of bombs on Vietnam, Laos, and Cambodia.

-Years ago, in a residential area of Hanoi, there was a small lake known as the B-52 lake.
+Years ago, in a residential area of Hanoi, there was a small B-52 lake.
 In that small lake was the tail-end of a B-52 plane sticking up.
 Many B-52 planes were lost in Vietnam, and like the other companies, this translated into huge profits for Boeing Corp.

 U.S. Companies And The Vietnam War